Freddy Martin: Early life

 Freddy Martin was born in Cleveland, Ohio, United States.
 Raised largely in an orphanage and by various relatives, Martin started out playing drums, then switched to C melody saxophone and subsequently tenor saxophone, the latter the one with which he would be identified.
 Early on, he had intended to become a journalist.
 He had hoped that he would earn enough money from his musical work to enter Ohio State University, but instead, he wound up becoming an accomplished musician.
 Martin led his own band while he was in high school, then played in various local bands.
-Martin spent his spare time selling musical instruments; which also gave him an excuse to listen to the Lombardos play at the "Music Box".
+Martin spent his spare time selling musical instruments, which also gave him an excuse to listen to the Lombardos play at the "Music Box".
 After working on a ship's band, Martin joined the Mason-Dixon band, then joined Arnold Johnson and Jack Albin.
-It was with Albin's "Hotel Pennsylvania Music" that he made his first recordings, for Columbia's Harmony, Velvet Tone, and Clarion 50-cent labels in 1930.
+It was with Albin's "Hotel Pennsylvania Music" that he made his first recordings for Columbia's Harmony, Velvet Tone, and Clarion 50-cent labels in 1930.

 Early career

 After a couple of years, his skill began attracting other musicians.
 One was Guy Lombardo, who remained friends with Martin throughout his life.
 After graduation from high school, Martin accepted a job at the H.N.
 White musical instrument company.
 When Lombardo was playing in Cleveland, Martin tried giving Lombardo some saxophones, which proved unsuccessful.
-But, Lombardo got to hear Martin's band.
+However, Lombardo got to hear Martin's band.
 One night, when Lombardo could not do a certain date, he suggested that Martin's band could fill in for him.
 The band did very well and Martin's career got started.
-But, the band broke up and he did not form a permanent band until 1931, at the Bossert Hotel in Brooklyn.
+However, the band broke up, and he did not form a permanent band until 1931 at the Bossert Hotel in Brooklyn.

 At the Bossert Marine Roof, a nautical-themed restaurant positioned on the roof of the hotel, Martin pioneered the "Tenor Band" style that swept the sweet-music industry.
 With his own tenor sax as melodic lead, Martin fronted an all-tenor sax section with just two brasses and a violin trio plus rhythm.
 The rich, lilting style quickly spawned imitators in hotels and ballrooms nationwide.
 "Tenor bands", usually with just the three tenors and one trumpet, could occasionally be found playing for older dancers well into the 1980s.